Natooz/MidiTok/README.md

 Strategy used in the first symbolic music generative transformers and RNN / LSTM models.
 It consists of encoding the MIDI messages (Note On, Note Off, Velocity and Time Shift) into tokens as represented in a pure "MIDI way".

+NOTES:
+* Rests act exactly like Time-shifts.
+It is then recommended choosing a minimum rest range of the same first beat resolution so the time is shifted with the same accuracy.
+For instance if your first beat resolution is ```(0, 4): 8```, you should choose a minimum rest of ```8```.

 ![MIDI-Like figure](https://github.com/Natooz/MidiTok/blob/assets/assets/midi_like.png?raw=true "Three notes played together with different durations")

 ### REMI